Premier League: Performance in international competition

-With 50 UEFA club competition trophies won, English clubs are the joint second-most successful in European football, tied with Italy and behind only Spain (67).
-In the top-tier UEFA Champions League, a record six English clubs have won a total of 15 titles and lost a further 11 finals, behind Spanish clubs with 20 and 11, respectively.
-In the second-tier UEFA Europa League, English clubs are joint-second, with ten victories and nine losses in the finals.
+With 52 UEFA club competition trophies won, English clubs are the second-most successful in European football, behind only Spain (67).
+In the top-tier UEFA Champions League, a record six English clubs have won a total of 15 titles and lost a further 12 finals, behind Spanish clubs with 20 and 11, respectively.
+In the second-tier UEFA Europa League, English clubs are second, with eleven victories and nine losses in the finals.
 In the former second-tier UEFA Cup Winners' Cup, English teams won a record eight titles and had a further five finalists.
 In the non-UEFA organised Inter-Cities Fairs Cup, English clubs provided four winners and four runners-up, the second-most behind Spain with six and three, respectively.
-In the newly created third-tier UEFA Conference League, English clubs have a record two titles so far.
+In the newly created third-tier UEFA Conference League, English clubs have a record three titles so far.
 In the former fourth-tier UEFA Intertoto Cup, England won four titles and had a further final appearance, placing it fifth in the rankings, although English clubs were notorious for treating the tournament with disdain, either sending "B" squads or withdrawing from it altogether.
-In the one-off UEFA Super Cup, England has ten winners and ten runners-up, the second-most behind Spain with 17 and 15, respectively.
+In the one-off UEFA Super Cup, England has ten winners and twelve runners-up, the second-most behind Spain with 17 and 15, respectively.
 Similarly to the Intertoto Cup, English teams did not take the former Intercontinental Cup seriously enough, despite its international status of the Club World Championship.
 They a made a total of six appearances in the one-off competition, winning only one of them, and withdrew a further three times.
 English clubs have won the FIFA-organised Club World Cup five times, the second-most behind only Spain, with eight.